 Americans now live on average for more than 77 years, and that number is on the rise.
 For many, a lack of purpose can impede happiness and contribute to despondence.

 In 2020, there were more than 55 million Americans over the age of 65, including more than 15 million over the age of 75.
 This is more than 16% of the population of the United States.
 Because of financial concerns, full retirement will not be possible for many.

 …leads to a call for tomorrow’s plan.

 These statistics suggest that a number of us will be living longer and will have much more time to spend after we stop working, so we face the challenge of deciding what we want to do with this gift of extra time.

 CMI’s Retirement Program equips individuals with an understanding of their finances: what they already have, what they can reasonably expect to receive from social security, investments, pensions, and so on, and the knowledge of what they will need to enter a retirement that will be practical, functional and rewarding.
-Financial gaps will be thoroughly addressed and potential solutions, if warranted, are provided.
+Financial gaps will be thoroughly addressed and potential solutions can be provided.

-In addition to financial planning, participants will be offered assistance with developing a life plan to include: strength assessments and bio/resume preparation for volunteer work, part-time or return to full-time employment; a marketing plan specifically designed to highlight their experience and measurable professional accomplishments,; assistance with networking and interviewing; referrals to appropriate hiring resources; information and discussion of eldercare options and sessions dealing with individual and family emotional issues.
+Clients will be offered assistance with developing a life plan including a strengths assessments and bio/resume preparation for volunteer work, part-time, or full-time employment.
+A marketing plan specifically designed to highlight their experience and measurable professional accomplishments will be developed.
+CMI will provide assistance with networking and interviewing, referrals to appropriate hiring resources, information and discussion of eldercare options and sessions dealing with individual and family emotional issues.